This article is part of a larger series on Unified Communications.

 - Employees aren’t bound to their desks; they can quickly take their calls on the go and perform work tasks and communications as they travel.

 Of course, with a BYOD policy, you’ll have to ensure that your employees have a clear understanding of the rules involving personal devices.
 Especially considering data will have to be protected should a device be lost or stolen.

 Still, based on data provided by Cisco, 7% of all networked devices are smartphones in the US, and tapping into the existing computing power of your employee’s devices should be a major consideration.
 Known UC&C features, like call flip, make it easy for agents to seamlessly send calls to their preferred device so that they can keep the conversation moving without interruption.

 UC&C solutions provide your agents with extra touchpoints when dealing with customers, but underlying technology will enhance their experiences.
 For example, many UC providers have artificial intelligence tools that can ascertain things like customer sentiment and provide agents with on-demand data as needed during contact.

-UC&C providers also tend to include customer relationship management (CRM) integration.
+UC&C providers also tend to include customer resource management (CRM) integration.
 This means that your solution will catalog customer data and allow you to make outbound contact from within favorites like Salesforce and Zoho CRM.
-With information ready to go when you make contact, your agents will seem more knowledgeable and ready to deal with customer queries and issues.
+With information ready to go when you make contact, your agents will seem more knowledgeable and ready to deal with customer queries/issues.

-Additionally, you should always leverage self-service options for your customers.
-When a process is simple, like bill pay and appointment scheduling, utilizing an interactive voice response (IVR) system is very useful.
+Additionally, you should always be leveraging self-service options for your customers.
+When a process is simple, like bill-pay and appointment scheduling, utilizing an interactive voice response (IVR) system is very useful.
 IVRs not only provide menu choices for customers so that they can pay their bills and schedule appointments, but you can also include customer satisfaction (CSAT) surveys at the end of each interaction.

 Learn more about IVRs and find out how they can help you identify pain points and improve the overall customer experience.